Aggregated search results page

 When a candidate has been viewed, their name will be greyed out in the list.
 This will also be the case if they are returned in a later search you run on the same vacancy, even if the search criteria is modified.
 This will save you time so you are not reviewing the same candidate more than once:

-Some job boards may only provide one set of detailed candidate information.
-In this scenario, the same information will appear in either the quick view or full profile options.
+The majority of job boards provide one set of detailed candidate information.
+This same information will therefore appear in either the quick view or full profile options.

 Adding candidates to idibu